 How is the Campbell real estate market?
-Campbell is still in a strong seller’s market that’s been going against seasonally typical trends with a red hot autumn becoming a blazing winter!
+Campbell is in a strong seller’s market that, but nowhere near as wild as last year!
 This article, updated monthly, offers data and analysis on the residential real estate market within this popular Silicon Valley community.
 Here are a few details from the latest update on Campbell’s single family housing market:

 - The average sales to list price ratio for homes sold last month skyrocketted to 106.5% of asking.
 Homes are regularly selling above list price, but with lower overbids and with fewer offers than last year.

 The Campbell, CA Real Estate Market

 It’s hard to predict what’s coming next, especially since Silicon Valley real estate is connected to the global economy and many buyers rely on stocks to finance their purchase.
 On top of that, we’re emerging from an already wild few years!

 If you’re selling a well prepared, beautifully staged, and aggressively priced house, you’ll likely see multiple offers on your home for sale, although it’s unlikely you will see a bidding war that looks anything like last year.
 Competition for homes has waned somewhat as buyers financial power shrank.
 We’re seeing more buyers write with contingencies and offer at or below asking, although most accepted offers we are seeing are coming in over asking and non-contingent.

 For hot homes, there’s still plenty of demand.
 Desperate and worn out buyers want to get their foot in the door – especially before the market heats up again or interest rates continue to rise!
 However we’re also seeing worn out and priced-out buyers exiting the market.
 Motivated buyers will go after the best properties in their market, and the outlier listings linger.

 The market has been overdue for a correction and we’re beginning to see where this transitioning market is taking us.
 Don’t expect a balanced market any time soon – California still has a severe housing shortage and buyers are still clamoring to get property!